VoiceFixer: Toward General Speech Restoration with Neural Vocoder: Methodology

 We use ResUNet~\citep{kong2021decoupling} to model the analysis stage as shown in~\Figref{fig-unet-arch}, which is an improved UNet~\citep{unet-ronneberger2015u}.
 The ResUNet consists of several encoder and decoder blocks.
-There are skip connections between encoder and decoder blocks at the same level. \Figref{fig-unet-modules} shows the details of the encoder and decoder block.
-Both encoder and decoder block share the same structure, which is a series of residual convolutions~(ResConv).
-Each convolutional layer in ResConv consists of a batch normalization~(BN)~\citep{ioffe2015batch}, a leakyReLU activation~\citep{xu2015empirical}, and a linear convolutional operation.
+There are skip connections between encoder and decoder blocks at the same level.
+As is shown in \Figref{fig-unet-modules}, both encoder and decoder block share the same structure, which is a series of residual convolutions~(ResConv).
+Each convolutional layer in ResConv consists of a batch normalization~(BN), a leakyReLU activation, and a linear convolutional operation.
 The encoder blocks apply average pooling for downsampling.
 The decoder blocks apply transpose convolution for upsampling.
-In addition to ResUNet, we implement the analysis stage with fully connected deep neural network~(DNN)~\citep{dnn-ciregan2012multi,dnn-szegedy2013deep}, and bidirectional gated recurrent units~(BiGRU)~\citep{gru-chung2014empirical} for comparison.
+In addition to ResUNet, we implement the analysis stage with fully connected deep neural network~(DNN), and bidirectional gated recurrent units~(BiGRU)~\citep{gru-chung2014empirical} for comparison.
 The DNN consists of six fully connected layers.
 The BiGRU has similar structures with DNN except for replacing the last two layers of DNN into bi-directional GRU layers.

 The details of these three models are discussed in Appendix~\ref{appen-analysis-module-architecture}.
-We will refer to \textit{ResUNet} as \textit{UNet} later for abbreviation.
-We optimize the analysis module using the MAE loss between the estimated mel spectrogram $ \hat{\mS}_{\text{mel}} $ and the target mel spectrogram $ \mS_{\text{mel}} $:
+We will refer to ResUNet as UNet later for abbreviation.
+We optimize the model in the analysis stage using the MAE loss between the estimated mel spectrogram $ \hat{\mS}_{\text{mel}} $ and the target mel spectrogram $ \mS_{\text{mel}} $: